 500 mb 1 GB of free samples (Updated Oct.
 2019).

 Bonus tip: many of the Loop Masters sample packs allow you to download free demo versions with about 15-30 samples and loops.
+The way they're grouped into construction kits allows you to quickly build out songs.
 So if you just need a few trap hat samples, browsing the individual sample packs for demos is the way to go!

 🏆 Citizen DJ - The Library of Congress' Collection at Your Fingertips, FREE

 Citizen DJ - An incredible project by Brian Foo at the Library of Congress to make a massive amount of the Library's archives available for sampling and remixing.
 It includes samples everything from old government films to vaudeville performances, available for free!

 Note: Citizen DJ is currently is now out of beta and offers an incredible wealth of sounds to sample.
 While it doesn't have much in the way of free loops, or musical samples, it includes some of the best samples of spoken word, foley, and found sounds to add ambiance to your music, making it perfect for any sound designer.